BridgitD/school-dropout-predictions/README.md

 Our goal with this project is to develop a scalable ranking system that will allow a school system to target their interventions to individuals who are most immediately at risk for dropping out of high school.

+# Navigating Our Code
+* `db_creation`: This folder contains the SQL code utilized to develop the initial database
+* `graphs`: This folder contains the final precision-recall v. population graphs
+* `pipeline`: This folder contains the many versions of our machine learning pipeline we created over the course of this project.
+The final pipeline is `pipeline/final_pipeline.py`.

 NOTE: This project was developed as part of a Machine Learning in Public Policy course at the University of Chicago, in partnership with its Center for Data Science in Public Policy.